tian-chan/tian-chan.github.io/aboutme.md

 ### my history

 I grew up in Malaysia and Singapore.
-Love history/fiction, traveling, running, (and now less actively) basketball and RPG games.
+Love history/fiction (most recent reading: the three-body problem trilogy), traveling, and running.
 I also received my BS degree from UC Berkeley, MS degree from Stanford University, and my PhD degree from INSEAD.
 Before my PhD I worked for about six years in technology and operations development @ PSA International, a global transportation company.

 ![Tian](/assets/img/squaremug.png)